Sail: Lateen rigs

 Lateen sails emerged by around the 2nd century CE in the Mediterranean.
 They did not become common until the 5th century, when there is evidence that the Mediterranean square sail (which had been in wide use throughout the classical period) was undergoing a simplification of its rigging components.
 (Note: An obvious component of the Mediterranean square sail in archaeological situations are the lead rings through which brail lines were led.
 The brails were used to reduce sail area in rising winds.
 The cheaper alternative was to use reefing points (as is seen in traditional sailing craft of today), with the archaeological record seeing a disappearance of the distinctive lead rings.)
-Both the increasing popularity of the lateen and the changes to the contemporary square rig are suggested to be cost saving measures, reducing the number of expensive components needed to fit out a ship.
+Both the increasing popularity of the lateen and the changes to the contemporary square rig are suggested to be cost-saving measures, reducing the number of expensive components needed to fit out a ship.

 It has been a common and erroneous presumption among maritime historians that lateen had significantly better sailing performance than the square rig of the same period.
 Analysis of voyages described in contemporary accounts and also in various replica vessels demonstrates that the performance of square rig and lateen were very similar.
 Lateen provided a cheaper rig to build and maintain, with no degradation of performance.

-The lateen was adopted by Arab seafarers (usually in the sub-type: the settee sail), but the date is uncertain, with no firm evidence for their use in the Western Indian Ocean before 1500 CE.
+The lateen was adopted by Arab seafarers (usually in the settee sail sub-type), but the date is uncertain, with no firm evidence for their use in the Western Indian Ocean before 1500 CE.
 There is, however, good iconographic evidence of square sails being used by Arab, Persian and Indian ships in this region in, for instance, 1519.

 The popularity of the caravel in Northern European waters from about 1440 made lateen sails familiar in this part of the world.
 Additionally, lateen sails were used for the on early three-masted ships, playing a significant role in the development of the full-rigged ship.
 It did not, however, provide much of the propulsive force of these vessels – rather serving as a balancing sail that was needed for some manoeuvres in some sea and wind conditions.
 The extensive amount of contemporary maritime art showing the lateen mizzen on 16th and 17th century ships often has the sail furled.
 Practical experience on the Duyfken replica confirmed the role of the lateen mizzen.